 How Business Valuation Affects Divorce Settlements

 Once couples have settled on a valuation for a spouse’s business, they can negotiate a divorce or property settlement that determines how they will split their marital estate.
-A spouse with business interests may not want to divide those interests with their ex; the spouse’s business’s governance documents may not permit the spouse to transfer some of their interests.
+A spouse with business interests may not want to divide those interests with their ex.
+The spouse’s business’s governance documents may not permit the spouse to transfer some of their interests.
 However, by understanding the value of those interests, a divorcing couple can negotiate a settlement that fairly divides the marital estate, allowing a spouse to keep their business interests by compensating the other spouse with other assets in the marital estate.

 The Process of Valuing a Business During Divorce

-• Book Value Approach – The book value approach calculates a company’s value by totaling the book value of its assets and subtracting the total amount of its liabilities.
+- Book Value Approach – The book value approach calculates a company’s value by totaling the book value of its assets and subtracting the total amount of its liabilities.

-• Market Value Approach – The market value approach values a business based on how the market values it.
-For a company with a liquid market for its stock (such as a publicly traded company), an appraiser may value the company by its market capitalization, calculating value by multiplying the company share price by the number of outstanding shares.
+- Market Value Approach – The market value approach values a business based on how the market values it.
+For a company with a liquid market for its stock (such as a publicly traded company), an appraiser may value the company by its market capitalization, calculating value by multiplying the company’s share price by the number of outstanding shares.
 For other companies, an appraiser may determine market value by reviewing what similar companies have recently sold for or the valuation imputed in similar companies’ recent financing rounds.

-• Income Approach – The income approach in business valuation assigns a value to a company based on the revenues it generates or reasonably will generate in the future.
+- Income Approach – The income approach in business valuation assigns a value to a company based on the revenues it generates or reasonably will develop in the future.
 An appraiser may multiply a company’s current revenue or earnings (profits) by a factor based on the company’s industry.
 Alternatively, an appraiser may project a company’s future earnings over a specific period and then determine the present value of those earnings.

 Understanding Marital Property and Business Ownership

-Two people sitting together, hands clasped.Business owners who get divorced may learn that their ownership interests may get divided between themselves and their spouse during property division in divorce.
+During property division in divorce, Business owners may learn that their ownership.
+Interests may be divided between themselves and their spouse.
 Business ownership interests can qualify as marital property.
 Marital property includes all assets acquired by spouses during their marriage.
 However, marital property can also include the growth in value during marriage for assets that a spouse acquired before marriage.
 Thus, even if a spouse started their business before getting married, the increase in their business’s value during the marriage may become a marital asset, especially if their spouse contributed to the business’s growth by working on the business or foregoing educational or professional opportunities to undertake homemaking or childcare to allow their spouse to focus on growing their business.

 New Jersey uses an equitable distribution system for property division in divorce.
 Under this system, a court must fairly divide marital property between spouses based on various factors such as the duration of the marriage, the financial circumstances and earning capacity of each spouse, and the contribution of each spouse to the marriage.
 However, evaluating these factors may mean that a court does not divide an asset or the entire marital estate evenly between the spouses.